wenfanwu/schism-toolbox/README.md

 ### Step-5: Vertical grids

-This part aims to generate the vertical grids (vgrid.in), and check the quality at a given transect.
+This part aims to generate the vertical grids (vgrid.in), and visualize the vertical layers at a given transect.

 ```Matlab
 % option-1: LSC2 coordinates